 The Pressure Fan is a modern two handed method of producing a card fan that ensures an absolutely symmetrical fan.

-There are many methods of doing this type of Fan and we are going to show one method here.
+There are many methods to display this type of fan and one such method is shown here.

-Grab the deck and hold the pack at the ends between the right thumb and the middle & ring fingers, the first finger curling at the top.
+Grab the deck and hold the pack at the ends between your right thumb and the middle & ring fingers, the first finger curling at the top.

 Remember to squeeze to bend the cards as you would when you want to spring the cards.. just buckle them slightly to give you the pressure.

-Place the deck of cards in the crotch of the left hand, the tip of the left thumb resting on the inner left corner of the back, the index finger slanting diagonally across the face of the pack.
+Place the deck of cards in the crotch of your left hand, the tip of the left thumb resting on the inner left corner of the back, and the index finger slanting diagonally across the face of the pack.

-Keep the bend in the cards while completing the fan keeping the pressure.
+Keep the bend in the cards while completing the fan, maintaining the pressure.

-This wonderful flourish is useful in offering the cards out to a spectator can chose a card.
+This wonderful flourish is useful in offering the cards to a spectator who can choose a card more easily.

-Its a lovely way of showing the cards in the best light.
-It will take a fair amount of practice to actually master the fan but once you succeed it will be your go to method of getting a spectator to choice a card at will.
+It is a lovely way of showing the cards in the best light.
+It will take a fair amount of practice to actually master the fan, but once you succeed it will be your primary method of inviting a spectator to choose a card.

-You will also find that using a newish deck will help as they tend to slide a lot easier than older decks of cards that have had a lot of use and maybe slightly dirty.
+You will find that using a relatively new deck will help as the cards tend to slide more easily than those in older decks that have had plenty of use and are maybe slightly dirty.

-Moving on you can learn other specialist fans or if this is a bit hard then try the thumb fan which is available on this website.
+Moving on you can learn other specialist fans or if you find this difficult to master then try the thumb fan which is also available on this website.

-Hopefully you will comment below on how well you can do the fan and if you have any suggestions for other techniques then please comment below.
+Please comment below regarding how well you can display the fan and if you have any suggestions for other ways of improving technique.